RedisLabs/spark-redis/doc/dataframe.md

 ### Persistent model

+`model`.
 Spark-Redis supports 2 persistent models to allow you choosing among key metrics like performance, compactness and interoperability with another Redis friendly frameworks.
 Default to `hash`
   - `binary`.
 Spark-Redis will choose the most suitable serialization